nest-desktop/nest-desktop/docs/user/troubleshooting.rst

   by clicking with the right mouse button on the element graph in the network graph or on the colored toolbar in the network controller.

+How can I change node model?
+  You can click on model name twice and it opens a dropdown of models.
+  See `select model and parameters in usage guide <usage.html#select-model-and-parameters>`__.

 How can I modify parameters?
   You will find a list of parameters in the network controller.
   If they are not visible, click on the model selection to check the visibility of the parameters.
+  See `select model and parameters in usage guide <usage.html#select-model-and-parameters>`__.

 How can I reset all parameter values?
   In the context menu of a node or connection you will find the method